Multiplicity Scaling of Light Nuclei Production in Relativistic Heavy-Ion Collisions: Introduction

 Recently, more experimental data on light nuclei production in relativistic heavy-ion collisions have become available.
-For example, the STAR Collaboration at Relativistic Heavy-Ion Collider (RHIC) and the ALICE Collaboration at the LHC have collected a wealth of data on light nuclei, such as (anti-)deuteron ($\bar{d}$, $d$), (anti-)triton ($\bar{t}$, $t$) and (anti-)helium-3 ($^3\bar{H}e$, $^3He$), in Au+Au collisions from 7.7 GeV to 200 GeV and Pb+Pb collisions at 2.76 TeV, respectively~\cite{Adamczyk:2016gfs,Adam:2019wnb,Zhang:2020ewj}.
-A noteworthy result from these experiments is the observation that the yield ratio of triton, deuteron and proton, $N_t N_p/N_d^2$, in central Au+Au collisions all show a non-monotonic energy dependence with a peak around $\sqrt{s_\mathrm{NN}}=$20 GeV~\cite{Adam:2019wnb,Zhang:2020ewj}.
-A physically interesting explanation for this non-monotonic behavior is that it is due to the change in the QGP to hadronic matter phase transition from a crossover at small baryon chemical potential to a first-order transition at large baryon chemical potential and the large nucleon density fluctuations associated with the QCD critical point~\cite{Sun:2017xrx,Sun:2018jhg,Yu:2018kvh,Liu:2019nii,Sun:2020uoj,Deng:2020zxo}.
+For example, the STAR Collaboration at Relativistic Heavy-Ion Collider (RHIC) and the ALICE Collaboration at the LHC have collected a wealth of data on light nuclei, such as (anti-)deuteron ($\bar{d}$, $d$), (anti-)triton ($\bar{t}$, $t$) and (anti-)helium-3 ($^{3} \bar{H}e$, $^{3}He$), in Au+Au collisions from 7.7 GeV to 200 GeV~\cite{Adamczyk:2016gfs,Adam:2019wnb,Zhang:2020ewj} and Pb+Pb collisions at 2.76 TeV~\cite{Adam:2015vda,Acharya:2020lus,Acharya:2019ttn}, respectively.
+A noteworthy result from these experiments is the observation that the yield ratio of triton, deuteron and proton, $N_{t} N_{p}/N_{d}^{2}$, in central Au+Au collisions shows a non-monotonic energy dependence with a peak around $\sqrt{s_{\mathrm{NN}}}=$20 GeV~\cite{Adam:2019wnb,Zhang:2020ewj}.
+A physically interesting explanation for this non-monotonic behavior is that it is due to the density fluctuations indeuced by the change in the quark-gluon plasma (QGP) to hadronic matter phase transition from a crossover at small baryon chemical potential to a first-order transition at large baryon chemical potential and the associated critical point~\cite{Sun:2017xrx,Sun:2018jhg,Yu:2018kvh,Liu:2019nii,Sun:2020uoj,Deng:2020zxo,Luo:2017faz}.
 Another interesting observation from these experiments is the suppressed production of light nuclei in peripheral Au+Au collisions or in collisions of small systems.
-A possible explanation for this suppression is due to the non-negligible sizes of light nuclei compared to the size of the nucleon emission source~\cite{Scheibl:1998tk,Sun:2018mqq}.
+A possible explanation for this suppression is due to the non-negligible sizes of light nuclei compared to the size of the nucleon emission source in such collisions~\cite{Scheibl:1998tk,Sun:2018mqq}.
+Alternatively, introducing the canonical suppression in the thermal model can also lead to the suppression of light nuclei production in collisions of small systems~\cite{Vovchenko:2018fiy,Vovchenko:2020dmv}.